AlanFreed/PhysicalScalars.jl/README.md

 # PhysicalScalars.jl

-This module provides a type for physical scalars, overloading both math operators and functions.
+This module provides a type for physical scalars, overloading both math operators and standard functions.

 To use this module you will need to add the following Julia packages to yours: